 Gardening Tips for Summer: 5 Easy Steps

-5 Simple yet Essential Gardening Tips for Summer
+5 Simple Essential Gardening Tips for Summer

 1. Beat the Heat

-- Water them regularly and thoroughly
+- Water them often and well.

 Try a French Watering Can for easy hand watering where you need it!